doc4d/docs/docs/code-editor/creating-using-macros.md

 ---
 id: creating-using-macros
-title: Creating and using Macros
+title: Creating and using macros
 ---

 You can use macro-commands in your methods.
 Using macro-commands saves a lot of time during code entry.